strategineer/personal-website/content/blog/2025-01-23/index.md

 ### Use satellite imagery for battlemaps

-If you're playing a modern or something modern-like if you squint (like Palladium's Rifts) then you can use Google Earth Pro to generate at-scale battlemaps with realistic terrain and the tactical options it'll provide.
+If you're playing a modern game (or something modern-like, if you squint, like Palladium's *Rifts*) then you can use Google Earth Pro to generate at-scale battlemaps with realistic terrain and the tactical options they'll provide.

 ![](abandoned_factory_3.jpg)